 1775 – Mary Katherine Goddard becomes the first woman postmaster in the country (in Baltimore), and in 1777 she became the first printer to offer copies of the Declaration of Independence that included the signers’ names.

-1776 – Ann Lee founds the parent Shaker settlement in America in the woods of Niskeyuna, New York.
+1776 – Ann Lee founds the parent Shaker settlement in America in the woods of Niskayuna, New York.

-1777 – All states pass laws which take away women’s right to vote.
+1777 – All states pass laws removing women’s right to vote.

 1778 – On June 28, Mary McCauly (“Molly Pitcher”), wife of an American gunner, brings water to the troops at the Battle of Monmouth Court House.
 Legend claims that she takes her husband’s place after he collapses.